oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 *   oVirt.js would be declared as external JavaScript in [GWT module descriptor](http://www.gwtproject.org/doc/latest/DevGuideOrganizingProjects.html#DevGuideModuleXml), i.e. `<script src='oVirt.js' />`
 *   GWT code would contain [JSNI](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJSNI.html) bindings to oVirt.js which are subject to code analysis during GWT compilation

 As for backward compatibility, oVirt.js would just delegate to specific JavaScript Binding and report any errors back to client.
 The client is therefore responsible for using oVirt.js together with appropriate Engine version / API version combination.
-This is similar to using Java SDK, with oVirt.js as additional library with useful functionality above the "bare minimum" SDK (i.e. API entity and collection proxies).
+This is similar to using Java SDK, with oVirt.js acting as library with useful functionality above the "bare minimum" SDK.

 Proposed technologies and tools for development: